slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"The concept of social justice has been the trojan horse through which totalitarianism has entered." (...)
 "There is all the difference in the world between treating people equally and attempting to make them equal."
 -- Friedrich von Hayek [1899]*

+> *"Human beings are born with different capacities.
+If they are free, they are not equal.
+And if they are equal, they are not free."
+-- Aleksandr Solzhenitsyn [1918]*

 > *"Much of the social history of the Western world over the past three decades has involved replacing what worked with what sounded good." (...)
 "One of the sad signs of our times is that we have demonized those who produce, subsidized those who refuse to produce, and canonized those who complain." (...)